AmateurBoy/Rick_And_Morty/README.md

 .NET client for Rick And Morty knowledge base api: https://rickandmortyapi.com/
 ![This is an image](https://rickandmortyapi.com/api/character/avatar/487.jpeg)

-Простая и урезаная оболочка для Rick and Morty API.
+A simple and stripped down wrapper for the Rick and Morty API.
-В которой содержиться 2 метода.
+Which contains 2 methods.

+---
 ```C#
 RequestHandlerAPI RequestAPI = new();
 	string personName = "Rick Sanchez";